Data standards & regulatory compliance

 3. Personal data processed must be adequate, relevant and not excessive in relation to the purpose for which it is processed.

 FARSITE allows GPs to minimise the processing of Patient Identifiable Information (PII) by presenting patient information and population characteristics to researchers in an anonymised format, preserving their rights under the Data Protection Act 2018 to have their personal information safeguarded whilst being processed.
-Participating surgeries display fair processing notices to enable patients to opt out of the system by having the relevant opt out code applied to their medical record if they do not wish to be included in research.
+Participating surgeries display fair processing notices to enable patients to opt out of their data being shared for processing in FARSITE.

 4. Personal data processed must be accurate and, where necessary, kept up to date, and every reasonable step must be taken to ensure that personal data that is inaccurate, having regard to the purpose for which it is processed, is erased or rectified without delay.